bnogaret/file_sharing_django/README.md

 ### Client side and design

+Very basic GUI (euphemism for "it's ugly").

+- [Material design lite 1.1.3](http://www.getmdl.io/index.html): the css / js framework for the interface.
+For index.html, I reuse the template "text-only" that can be found [here](http://www.getmdl.io/templates/text-only/index.html).

 ## Installation

 Install python 3.5 from [the website](https://www.python.org/downloads/release/python-351/).
 Make sure python is in the path environment.